MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 - Never save application secrets or credentials in source code.
 - Never submit application secrets or credentials in questions or in code when you ask questions.

-When you're working with any tool based on large language models (LLMs), use good prompt engineering techniques for the best results.
-The following tips for better prompts come from the article [Write effective prompts for Microsoft Copilot in Azure](/azure/copilot/write-effective-prompts), which provides advice for prompt engineering in the context of Azure.
+When you're working with any tool that's based on large language models, use good prompt engineering techniques for the best results.
+The following tips come from the article [Write effective prompts for Microsoft Copilot in Azure](/azure/copilot/write-effective-prompts), which provides advice for prompt engineering in the context of Azure.

 - [Be clear and specific](/azure/copilot/write-effective-prompts#be-clear-and-specific)
 - [Set expectations](/azure/copilot/write-effective-prompts#set-expectations)